OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 zos push --network local
 ```

 This deploys `MyContract` to the specified network.
 If your project added other contracts (using the `add` command) they would be deployed as well.
-An important thing to understand is that the contracts deployed by the `push` command are implementation or logic contracts and are not intended to be used directly, rather to be linked to a proxy as we will see later in the [Upgrading your project](https://docs.zeppelinos.org/docs/upgrading.html) section.
+An important thing to understand is that the contracts deployed by the `push` command are implementation or logic contracts and are not intended to be used directly, rather to be used by upgradeable instances, as we will see later in the [Upgrading your project](https://docs.zeppelinos.org/docs/upgrading.html) section.

 Calling `push` creates a `zos.dev-<network_id>.json` file with all the information about your
 project in this specific network, including the addresses of the deployed contract implementations in `contracts["MyContract"].address`.
 You can read more about this file format